 The scrub forest community on Cumberland Island also depends on fire.
-It is an association of fire-adapted plants (primarily palmetto, stagger bush, pine and bays) that composes a large portion of the north end of the island.
-Without periodic hot fires, the community would lose much of its biodiversity.
+Fire-adapted plants such as saw palmetto, stagger bush, pine and bay compose a large portion of the north end of the island.
+Without periodic fires, the community loses much of its biodiversity.

 The fire history of the scrub forest community shows a major burn every 25 to 30 years.
 However, the National Park Service’s full fire suppression policy on Cumberland Island has interrupted this natural cycle.
 Continued fire suppression endangers the island’s ecological health.

-Fire plays an essential role in all of the island ecosystems; without it, the islands flora and fauna continue to suffer.
-Fire is essential for natural evolution of the island’s forest community.
-Having a natural fire regime is important for maintaining the ecosystem and for compliance with wilderness management guidelines.
+Fire plays an essential role in all of the island ecosystems.
+Without it, the island’s flora and fauna continue to suffer.

-Please take a moment to take action on this issue by sending this form letter to our National Park Service representatives.
+Please take action on this issue by sending this form letter to our National Park Service representatives